-Labour shortages have affected multiple points of the supply chain from the field to warehouses to logistics.
-As the COVID-19 pandemic continues to pressure the labour market, some businesses have offered incentives for vaccinated employees.
-The labour shortage in agribusiness — like in most industries — is pushing the industry toward automation.
+Labor shortages have affected multiple points of the supply chain from the field to warehouses to logistics.
+As the COVID-19 pandemic continues to pressure the labor market, some businesses have offered incentives for vaccinated employees.
+The labor shortage in agribusiness — like in most industries — is pushing the industry towards automation.

 The mantra for the industry: plan and prepare, plan and prepare.
 Whether it's a family farm or a major food manufacturer, industry players and their partners will need to lean on all of their experience to cope with risks.

 Here’s what to expect in agribusiness in 2022:

 Weather conditions worldwide slammed farms and food manufacturers in 2021

 The specter of catastrophic weather will make risk management measures critical for securing coverage